Current Economic Situation in Singapore

 Financial Services

 Blockchain is used in the financial sector for various reasons.
-One of which is laudable is trade finance.
+One noteworthy application is trade finance.
 Standard Chartered Singapore in 2019 employed blockchain for cross-border trade finance transactions.

 Source: Nikkei.com